kmissoumi/workshop-sauce-orchestrate/README.md

 ### Step 3
   - Host this workshop for a colleague.
     - Walk them through the entire workshop.
+      - Make sure you're on the latest commit of this repo!
     - This will help you become a better guide to others.
     - If they are blocked...
       - Provide the solution and explain it.
       - Direct them to the exact command needed to move on to the next step.
       - If they cannot drive further, share your screen and complete the workshop.
     - All the notes are in this file as HTML comments <!-- see -->
-    - Send feedback! <!-- please, thank you! >
+    - Send feedback! <!-- please, thank you! -->